You made it to Friday! Congratulations! You have done a lot this week!

 You can either re-create an app you really like or invent a totally new one!

 2. Creating apps for Android with MIT’s AppInventor

 Today we will use MIT App Inventor to create mobile apps.

-Previously, you created mobile apps using a template in Dreamweaver CS6 and you focused on altering the CSS and HTML.
-With App Inventor, you will use a visual programming editor and will create apps that are a bit more complex than the simple mobile site we made with Dreamweaver.
-Also, unlike Dreamweaver, App Inventor can only be used to develop apps for Android devices, not for Apple.
+With App Inventor, you will use a visual programming editor to create apps.
+App Inventor can only be used to develop apps for Android devices, not for Apple.

 We will test the apps you create on the test Droid phone I have and we will also use something new today- the Android emulator.
 The emulator is a “fake phone” on your computer that you can use to see how your app would look on a phone.

 To begin, go here: